 Be sure to also include a Form I-765 if the applicant would like to have a work permit (employment authorization document).

-The immigrant must also submit a medical examination report on Form I-693 (if the one done for the consulate is over a year old), a long form birth certificate (translated, if need be), a copy of the immigrant's I-94 Arrival/Departure Record, a copy of the I-129F petition approval notice, a copy of the marriage certificate, and two color photographs of the immigrant (passport style).
+The immigrant must also submit a medical examination report on Form I-693 (if the one done for the consulate is over a year old by this time), a long-form birth certificate (translated into English, if need be), a copy of the immigrant's I-94 Arrival/Departure Record, a copy of the I-129F petition approval notice from USCIS, a copy of the marriage certificate, and two color photographs of the immigrant (passport style, meeting DOS requirements).

 USCIS collects large fees to file these applications.
 You can either pay by credit card using Form G-1450, Authorization for Credit Card Transactions, or write a check or get a money order for the required filing fee.

 Then prepare the packet for mailing.
-You can't submit the adjustment of status application in person; it must be sent to a particular USCIS office.
+You can't submit the AOS application in person; it must be sent to a particular USCIS office.

 After the I-485 packet has been submitted, you'll get a receipt notice from USCIS.
 Later, the immigrant will be called in for fingerprinting ("biometrics").
 Many months after your initial filing, you'll be called in for the interview.